Construction of Maximal Hypersurfaces with Boundary Conditions

 We will need various geometric quantities on various manifolds.
 A bar will imply quantities on $\mbb{R}^{n+1}_1$, for example $\overline \Delta, \overline \nabla, \ldots$ and so on; no extra markings $\Delta, \nabla, \ldots $ will refer to geometric quantities on $M_t$ our flowing surface at time $t$ and for any other manifold $Z$ $ \Delta^Z, \nabla^Z, \ldots \text{etc.}$ will refer to the Laplacian, covariant derivatives, $\ldots$ on $Z$.

-We state the main theorem of this paper: \begin{theorem} Suppose that $\Sigma$ satisfies Conditions \ref{cassump} and \ref{uassump} below, such that the flowing surface $M_t$ remains in a compact region of $\bb{R}^{n+1}_1$.
-Then the flow exists for all time and is smooth with uniform bounds on all derivatives.
-Furthermore there exists a sequence $t_i \ra \infty$ such that $M_{t_i}\ra M_\infty$ where $M_\infty$ is a maximal surface satisfying the boundary condtion.
-If at the boundary of $M_\infty$, $A^\Si(\nu^\infty, \nu^\infty)>0$ then the whole flow converges to $M_\infty$ in the sense that $M_t \ra M_\infty$ smoothly as $t\ra \infty$. \end{theorem}
+We state the main theorem of this paper: \begin{theorem} Suppose that $\Sigma$ satisfies Conditions \ref{cassump} and \ref{uassump} below, and $\mb{F}_0$ is a smooth, spacelike, compatible initial embedding.
+Suppose there exist comparison solutions such that the flowing hypersurface $M_t$ remains in a compact region of $\bb{R}^{n+1}_1$.
+Then a solution to (\ref{MCF}) exists for $T=\infty$ which is smooth with uniform bounds on all derivatives.
+Furthermore there exists a sequence $t_i \ra \infty$ such that $M_{t_i}\ra M_\infty$ where $M_\infty$ is a smooth maximal surface satisfying the boundary condition.
+If for all $p\in\partial M_\infty$, $A^\Si(\nu^\infty, \nu^\infty)|_p>0$ then the whole flow converges to $M_\infty$ in the sense that $M_t \ra M_\infty$ smoothly as $t\ra \infty$. \end{theorem}